flowerroot/flowerroot/README.md

 ### Hi there 👋

+  - 🔭 I’m currently working on ...
+  - 📫 How to reach me: yeongjin2573@gmail.com

 <!--
 **flowerroot/flowerroot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.